Owen150/Owen150/README.md

 - 🌱 I’m currently learning how to **Develop, Train, and Test Machine Learning Models using the Django Framework, Jupyter Notebooks, and the Python programming language.**

-- 💬 Ask me anything about **Web Application Development using Laravel, ReactJs, and Django Frameworks, Android Application Development, Machine Learning Models and Algorithms, as well as Queries regarding Programming languages such as PHP, Javascript, Ajax, C++, C, Python, Java, and the Bootstrap Html, CSS, and Js front-end development library.**
+- 💬 Ask me anything about **Web Application Development using Laravel, ReactJs, and Django Frameworks, Android Application Development, Machine Learning Models and Algorithms, as well as Queries regarding Programming languages such as PHP, Javascript, Ajax, C++, C, Python, Java, as well as the Bootstrap Html, CSS, and Js front-end development library.**

 - 📫 How to reach me **michaeloduor50@gmail.com**